 Often employed as a scent for soaps, lotions, and cosmetics, it is instantly recognized by its alluring earthy scent with a subtly spicy undertone.
 Today it is widely used for homeopathic remedies and aromatherapy.

 Greetings!
-I believe in holistic health.
+I believe in holistic health and essential oils are a key ingredient in my life.
 Together we light the way through our beautiful lives with spirit, mind, and body balance.
-Essential oils are a key ingredient in my life.
-I hope to show you how they are in yours.
 Warmly, Susan